Ishii Fudeko: School for disabled children

 She had her daughters to Takinogawa Gakuen school under the care of principal Ishii Ryoichi, and she did not spare economic and spiritual support to the school.
 Fudeko understood Ryoichi 's mission in life as well as his personality to marry him, and she started to contribute for the protection, education and independence of mentally handicapped persons.

 Under Militia, an individual with intellectual disability was regarded as a burden to the society being not capable for manufacturing or as a labor.
 Sympathy or understanding for those was extremely low, and those disabled lived locked up in rooms more than frequently.
 While Fudeko actually taught at her classes, she succeeded in receiving economic support to Takinogawa Gakuen through her contact with her alumni at Tokyo Jogakko and her students as members of the royal family, wives of aristocrats and successful business people; they contributed to her school to keep running and expanded at a modest schale.

 In her later years, she was half-paralyzed after suffering stroke, lost her husband who left her a huge debt and their school.
 While she once considered to closing their school, but decided to keep her husband 's will, and on October 16, 1937 at the age of 76 years, Fudeko took office as the second school principal.
-However, it was the wartime when she lost lives of her students as well as faculty members, Isii Fudeko died at the age of 83 uncertain of her school's future.
+However, it was the wartime when she lost lives of her students as well as faculty members, Ishii Fudeko died at the age of 83 uncertain of her school's future.

 The Takinogawa school had survived the war and continued on to be the current Takinogawa Gakuen, incorporated as a social welfare institute.